Affordable Housing ProgramOASYS login

 - All of an ownership project’s units must be set-aside for households with annual incomes at or below 80 percent of the HUD median income for the area in which the project is located;

-- Be subject to a five-year (ownership projects) or 15-year (rental projects) retention period;
+- Be subject to a five-year (ownership projects, except for owner-occupied rehabilitation only projects) or 15-year (rental projects) retention period;

 - Comply with all applicable federal and state laws on fair housing and housing accessibility, including, but not limited to, the Fair Housing Act and Amendments, the Architectural Barriers Act, the Rehabilitation Act, the Americans with Disabilities Act, and the Equal Credit Opportunities Act.

 Applications, which meet the eligibility requirements, will be scored using a 100-point scoring system, with points awarded based on satisfaction of nine scoring criteria.
 The Scoring Criteria are provided in Attachment A of the current AHP Implementation Plan.

 Once AHP funds have been disbursed to the member, if the funds are misused or the project falls out of compliance and the noncompliance is not cured within a reasonable amount of time, the FHLB is required by federal regulation to recapture the funds.
 Generally, repayment will be required from the project sponsor.
 In some instances, homeowners may be required to repay a pro rata amount of the AHP grant if the home financed with AHP subsidy is sold, transferred, assigned by title or deed such as to the Secretary of HUD, foreclosed, or refinanced during the AHP retention period.

 Participating members should designate an officer to serve as the AHP contact with the FHLB and report on the status of their projects.
 Sponsors assist the member by working with this designated contact person.